-This is an excerpt from Managing Sport Facilities-3rd Edition by Gil B. Fried.
+This is an excerpt from Managing Sport Facilities-3rd Edition.

 In spring 2007, bulldozers started removing the grass turf at the Hall High School field in West Hartford, Connecticut.
 After examining the cost - benefit analysis for installing an artificial turf field, West Hartford decided to replace both high school grass fields with artificial turf systems.
 The process began with preparing the area around the field that would not be changed.
 Protective tarps needed to be installed over a synthetic track to avoid causing the track harm.
 Next, all the equipment and supplies were brought in to avoid potential delays.
 While removing some grass turf, numerous dump trucks carrying stones were brought in to install the underlying drainage system.
 The following photo sequence highlights some of the steps taken in the process to install the field that cost almost $1 million.
 The total installation process took approximately 5 months to complete - just in time for the fall football season.